Munich, Germany

 Apfelstrudel

-A classic German dessert consisting of thinly sliced apples, cinnamon, and raisins wrapped in a flaky pastry. #### Restaurant Recommendations -...
+A classic Austrian dessert of thinly sliced apples, cinnamon, and raisins wrapped in flaky pastry, often served with vanilla sauce. #### Restaurant R...

 Traditional Dish$-$$